gpospelov/qt-mvvm/README.md

 `SessionModel` has undo/redo,
 serialization and it's own minimal signaling to handle business logic.
+So intention here is to build the data model to handle GUI's which is independent on any particular GUI library.

 Second library, `libmmv_viewmodel.so`, contains `ViewModel` and Co as counterpart of `SessionModel` in Qt world.